flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/apu.md

     - APU system is powered (performs a power-up test after set to ON).
     - APU Air intake flap opens.
     - Fuel valve opens.
-    - APU fuel pump operates if fuel pumps are not in operation.
+    - The APU uses fuel from the left wing tank only.
+    - If both main fuel pumps in the left wing tank are off the APU Fuel Pump will be automatically activated.
     - ECAM shows APU page
 - OFF:
     - Manual shutdown sequence.
     - ON light and the AVAIL light on the START pushbutton, go off.
     - The APU keeps running for a cooling period of 60 seconds, if the aircraft was using APU bleed air.
-    - Air inlet flap closes at 7%
+    - Air inlet flap closes at N = 7%
 - FAULT Lt:
     - Amber light and ECAM warning message, if an automatic APU shutdown occurs.
 Possible causes:
         - Air inlet flap closed